 1. By train

 The principal station is called just "Colchester" by the rail companies (there is another, much smaller, called "Colchester Town").
 The former is generally called "North Station" by the townspeople.
-From North Station, then, you can take a taxi (£7 in July 2010) (most taxi-drivers know "Ireton Road", but if they are doubtful say "off Maldon Road, after Honywood Road"); or two buses, No. 3 to the bus station, then any of 1, 1A, 9, 9A, 39 or 119 along Maldon Road; or walk (about 30 minutes).
+From North Station, then, you can take a taxi (£7 in July 2010) (most taxi-drivers know "Ireton Road", but if they are doubtful say "off Maldon Road, after Honywood Road"); or two buses, No. 3 to the bus station in Osborne St, then one of the buses along Maldon Road (see paragraph 3 below); or walk (30-40 minutes).

 There are frequent trains from Liverpool St Station in London